 Objective: Achieved by: To experience and participate in the work of a public health unit.
 Training Objectives To promote public health and general medicine as viable and rewarding careers option Quality of the experience.
-Mentoring and clinician feedback/discussion To undertand population health perspectives in healthcare Supervisor and clinician feedback/discussion To continue to acquire medical knowledge and expertise Training Objectives To develop a sense of responsibility to patients, staff, and community Peer review To develop appropriate interpersonal and communication skills Customised input to meet specific need for individuals To gain an understanding of relevant cultures including Maori and Pacific Attend our in-house Tikanga Best Practice and our Pacific Cultural Competencies in Health Courses.
-To develop collegial and peer associations and linkages Included in orientation to this programme Mentoring and support.
+Mentoring and clinician feedback/discussion To understand population health perspectives in healthcare Supervisor and clinician feedback/discussion To continue to acquire medical knowledge and expertise Training Objectives To develop a sense of responsibility to patients, staff, and community Peer review To develop appropriate interpersonal and communication skills Customised input to meet specific need for individuals To gain an understanding of relevant cultures including Maori and Pacific Attend in house cultural competency training.
+To develop collegial and peer associations and linkages Included in orientation to this programme.
+Mentoring and support.